tytydraco/yessleep/out/Theres_Something_in_the_Vent.md

 That night, we covered the pantry vent with coloring sheets and swore never to go near it again.

 We tried–desperately–to rationalize it.
-Maye the darkness was playing tricks on us.
+Maybe the darkness was playing tricks on us.
 Maybe we had let fear take control, let paranoia consume us.
 But deep down, we knew the truth.

 We never played hide and seek again.